Table of Contents

 Yet macadamia nuts can cause shakes, high fever, short-lived, and loss of use in the dog’s legs.
 And also their ability to trigger pancreatitis and the intestinal obstruction threat that these (as well as other nuts) can start when a pet consumes them.
 Because of this, it’s vital to take extra precautions to keep these nuts off of coffee tables, counters, and other areas that might be within your pet dog’s reach.
 Be cautious and look for macadamia nuts covered in delicious chocolate, as so many can cause health issues in pets when injured.

 Allium veggies are a species of plants that include Onions, Garlic, Leeks, Shallots and Chives.
-Whether cooked or uncooked, these vegetables can be toxic to dogs or cats.
+Whether cooked or uncooked, these vegetables can be toxic to dogs.

 Given all of the essential functions that red blood cells serve in the body, it’s not a thing you want your pets to suffer.
 Look out for issues where your pet may show initial symptoms of vomiting and diarrhea.
 Still, as the case progresses, they will exhibit rapid shallow breathing, fast pulse, weakness, and either pale white or yellowish gums.
 Hemolytic anemia is a severe medical emergency.

-Like its effects on people, alcohol can cause several problems in your dogs and cats.
+Like its effects on people, alcohol can cause several problems in your dogs, so it’s “best to keep your pets safe this Christmas.”
 It can lead to metabolic and neurological problems in your pets, resulting in vomiting, breathing difficulties, and coma, and can even cause death.
 Be cautious and keep the wine glasses, cocktails and alcohol-soaked desserts off the low-lying tables.

 Xylitol is an increasingly common sugar-replacement sweetener in thousands of products.
 Including some of our favourite brands of Peanut Butter.
-It’s an all-natural sugar substitute and highly poisonous to our dogs and poisons thousands of dogs yearly.
+It’s an all-natural sugar substitute and highly “poisonous to our dogs” and poisons thousands of dogs yearly.
 There has been increased awareness about xylitol in peanut butter and more than 700 other products.
-Xylitol has influenced some companies to change their labelling and warning practices.
+Xylitol has influenced some companies to change their labeling and warning practices.

 Typically, dogs’ most significant wrongdoer of xylitol poisoning is sugar-free gum and mints.
 When on vacations, as well as people attempting to consume much less sugar, many people are baking with xylitol!